ubaldop/little-scm-garden/notes.md

 First of all, why we can represent a finite function as ''_a list of pairs in which no first element of any pair is the same as any other first element?_''

 Again, what is a _fullfun_?
 Why it is renamed to _one-to-one_ later?

+## Chapter 8

+#### Page 133

+In the last example of the page there's the definition of `rember` in the form of a curried lambda over `instert-g`.
+Here, the authors ask:

+> What role does #f play?

+According to me it is just a placeholder since the inner anonymous function would expect three arguments and here do we need just the third argument (i.e.: the cdr of `l`).